GuyBarda/airbxb-backend/README.md

 ## Features

-- Search for listings by location
+- Search for houses by country, dates and capacity
-- List and manage properties
-- Book stays
+- Filter by price, amenities, house's type and more...
+- reserve a house
-- Manage bookings
+- Manage bookings and dashboard including: trips, orders, wishlist and "My Houses"
 - Login/Registration
-- Payment processing

 ## Our Stack